/>

 "Using School Records," article in the September 2012 issue of Indiana Genealogist, published by the Indiana Genealogical Society; "The Long Trek Westward: Migration from New England to New York and the Midwest," article in the December 2013 issue of The Bulletin, published by the Genealogical Forum of Oregon.

 Archive of Mount Auburn Cemetery, Cambridge, MA; Boston City Archives; Cambridge Historical Society, Cambridge, MA; Congregational Library; Massachusetts Historical Society; Massachusetts State Archives; Massachusetts State Library; Middlesex County Probate and Family Court, Cambridge, MA; MIT Museum; New England Historic Genealogical Society Library; Schlesinger Library at Radcliffe Institute; and additional archives and libraries.
-PLEASE NOTE: On 1 April 2020 I resumed taking paying clients, but as of June 2024 many archives in the Boston area remain open by advance appointment only, with some archives currently closed.
+PLEASE NOTE: On 1 April 2020 I resumed taking paying clients, but as of January 2025 many archives in the Boston area remain open by advance appointment only.
 I'm fully vaccinated and I'm happy to go to archives in person for clients where it is an option and they have safety measures in place.
 Please be aware that many of the open archives require appointments to be booked days in advance.

 • 20th Century